What is Priligy?

 Sexual stimulation triggers brain signals involved in arousal, orgasm and ejaculation.
 Men with premature ejaculation often have increased sensitivity in this pathway.

-When used for premature ejaculation, Priligy (dapoxetine) increases serotonin levels in key areas of the brain, delaying the ejaculatory reflex and improving control.
+When used for premature ejaculation, Priligy increases serotonin levels in key areas of the brain, delaying the ejaculatory reflex and improving control.

 This results in: